mp911de/logstash-gelf/src/site/markdown/examples/wildfly-json.md

 --------------
 Following settings can be used:

+ * lineBreak (Optional): End of line, defaults to `\n`
+ * fields (Optional): Comma-separated list of log event fields that should be included in the JSON.
+Defaults to `Time, Severity, ThreadName, SourceClassName, SourceMethodName, SourceSimpleClassName, LoggerName, NDC`
  * version (Optional): GELF Version 1.0 or 1.1, default 1.0
  * originHost (Optional): Originating Hostname, default FQDN Hostname
  * extractStackTrace (Optional): Post Stack-Trace to StackTrace field, default false